abdullaha6/flexiboard-privacy-policy/README.md

 **Flexiboard** does **not** collect any personal information about you.
 Text Snippets are stored locally on your iPhone device.
 We do **not** have access to the Text Snippets or any other personal data stored on your device.

 ## How We Use Your Information
-We do **not** utilize or access the information stored by Flexiboard in any way.
+We do **not** utilize or access the data stored by Flexiboard in any way.

 ## Sharing Your Information
 We do not share your information with third parties.
 The text data saved by **Flexiboard** is securely stored on your device, and it remains inaccessible to us or any external parties.